VVekslyer/range-doppler-sar/notes.md

 # ENSC 461 Final Project: Range Doppler Algorithm

+**DISCLAIMER:** These notes are entirely copy pasted from the Cummings & Wong "Digital Processing of Synthetic Aperture Data".
+These ideas and procedures are not my original ideas and they will be cited properly at the end of this project.
+The intention is to build a proper SAR processing algorithm for an applied purpose.

 The Range Doppler Algorithm (RDA) is designed to achieve block processing efficiency, using frequency domain operations in both range and azimuth, while maintaining the simplicity of one-dimensional operations.
 It takes advantage of the approximate separability of processing in these two directions, allowed by the large difference in time scales of the range and azimuth data, and by the of range cell migration correction (RCMC) between the two one-dimensional operations.

 From the book there's three implementations: